parsonsmatt/parsonsmatt.github.io/_posts/2015-06-07-servant-persistent.markdown

 categories: programming
 ---

+NOTE: This tutorial is for `servant-0.4`.
+The repository is currently set up for `servant-0.5`, and I'm writing a follow up blog post on it.

 ## A Brief Example

 When people talk about why they like Haskell, the type system always comes out as a big win.
 Everything from inference, to refactorability, to compile-time checking.
 The more you can program into the type system, the more benefit you gain from it -- and there have been some compelling demonstrations lately.